LeeCampbell/IntroToRx/content/08_Partitioning.md

 ## Buffer

 The `Buffer` operator is useful if you need to deal with events in batches.
 This can be useful for performance, especially if you're storing data about events.
 Take the AIS example.
 If you wanted to log notifications to a persistent store, the cost of storing a single record is likely to be almost identical to the cost of storing several.
 Most storage devices operate with blocks of data often several kilobytes in size, so the amount of work required to store a single byte of data is often identical to the amount of work required to store several thousand bytes.
-The pattern of buffering up data until we have a reasonably large chunk of work crops up all the time in programming—the .NET runtime library's `Stream` class has built-in buffering for exactly the reason, so it's no surprise that it's built into Rx.
+The pattern of buffering up data until we have a reasonably large chunk of work crops up all the time in programming—the .NET runtime library's `Stream` class has built-in buffering for exactly this reason, so it's no surprise that it's built into Rx.

-Efficiency concerns are not the only reason you might want to process multiple events in once batch instead of individual ones.
+Efficiency concerns are not the only reason you might want to process multiple events in one batch instead of individual ones.
 Suppose you wanted to generate a stream of continuously updated statistics about some source of data.
 By carving the source into chunks with `Buffer`, you can calculate, say, an average over the last 10 events.

 `Buffer` can partition the elements from a source stream, so it's a similar kind of operator to `GroupBy`, but there are a couple of significant differences.
 First, `Buffer` doesn't inspect the elements to determine how to partition them—it partitions purely based on the order in which elements emerge.
 Second, `Buffer` waits until it has completely filled a partition, and then presents all of the elements as an `IList<T>`.
 This can make certain tasks a lot easier because everything in the partition is available for immediate use—values aren't buried in a nested `IObservable<T>`.
 Third, `Buffer` offers some overloads that make it possible for a single element to turn up in more than one 'partition'.
 (In this case, `Buffer` is no longer strictly partitioning the data, but as you'll see, it's just a small variation on the other behaviours.)

 The simplest way to use `Buffer` is to gather up adjacent elements into chunks.
 (LINQ to Objects now has an equivalent operator that it calls [`Chunk`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.chunk).
 The reason Rx didn't use the same name is that Rx introduced this operator over 10 years before LINQ to Objects did.
-So the real question is why LINQ to Objects chose a different name, but you'd need to ask the .NET runtime library team.)
+So the real question is why LINQ to Objects chose a different name.
+It might be because `Chunk` doesn't support all of the variations that Rx's `Buffer` does, but you'd need to ask the .NET runtime library team.)
 This overload of `Buffer` takes a single argument, indicating the chunk size you would like:

 ```cs
 public static IObservable<IList<TSource>> Buffer<TSource>(